cozy-labs/cozy-toolbox/lib/web/templates/oidc/index.html.md

 ## TODO

 * Improve the look of the OIDC pages
-* Make it possible to have other backends and add the _faim_ backend
+* Make it possible to have other backends
-* Allow to have several users per backend
-  * List the instances (`cozy-stack instances ls`) for the given context
 * Add validation on parameters
   * Check mandatory parameters
   * Be more helpful on errors